 Many community colleges partner with state colleges or universities, making it easy to transfer to a 4-year school as a junior.

-If you want to go directly to a 4-year college, you’ll need to take a college placement test (SAT, ACT, or a state-specific exam) and possibly complete some remedial courses before you can enroll in credit-bearing programs.
+If you want to go directly to a four-year college, you’ll need to take a college placement test (SAT, ACT, or a state-specific exam) and possibly complete some remedial courses before enrolling in credit-bearing programs.
+However, more and more four-year schools are also recognizing GED college-ready scores!

 You can also apply by the regular decision deadline (usually January 1) and get a response by March or April.
 Students generally have until April 30 to decide and make an enrollment deposit.